-New York Becomes Latest State to Establish a State-Based Retirement Savings Program
+(Update) New York Mandates Workplace State-Based Retirement Savings Program

-The New York state fiscal 2019 budget bill includes a provision that lays the groundwork for establishing the New York State Secure Choice Savings Program (NYSSCSP).
-Following the lead of nine other states, New York seeks to tackle the retirement savings crisis by making available a payroll deduction IRA for an estimated 3.5 million workers who lack an employer-provided retirement savings plan.
+The New York State Secure Choice Savings Program (Secure Choice) is a state-sponsored program that seeks to tackle the retirement savings crisis by making available a payroll deduction IRA for an estimated 3.5 million workers who lack an employer-provided retirement savings plan.

 - Roth IRA structure.
 Contributions are made on an after-tax basis.
 IRA deduction limits apply.
 Employers cannot make contributions to the plan.

 - Automatic enrollment.
 Participating employers would be required to auto-enroll employees, although employees may choose to opt out.
-The automatic payroll deduction will be three percent of an employee’s paycheck.
+The automatic payroll deduction will be 3 percent of an employee’s paycheck.

 - Limited employer involvement.
 Participating employers would not be considered fiduciaries, as their role is limited.